Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 **SNMPv2** introduced new types of data to query, allowed multi-OIDs queries and support for both UDP and TCP, but still sends in clear text.
 **SNMPv3** adds security with encryption, authentication and message integrity check.

+The SNMP messages exchanged between the SNMP server and the SNMP agents should be on a separate **out-of-bound network**.
+Keeping the management packets separated from the data network improves security and prevent users to see this traffic.

 ### SSL (Secure Socket Layer) and TLS (Transport Layer Security)